-Setting or changing your home location or your viewing location
+Setting or changing your home location or your viewing location, to places on or off the earth

 I've tried to change my home location, but everytime the program starts up, it reverts to the old location.
 How do I change my home location?